Friedjof/UnityDorm/README.md

 UnityDorm is a simple landing page and blog platform designed as a central hub for community members.
 Users can create "shortcuts" displayed as small icons in the upper section to quickly access frequently used links.
 Additionally, there is a feature for writing and publishing blog articles.

+> **Note**: This is in development and may have bugs or incomplete features.
+Feel free to contribute to the project by submitting pull requests or issues.

 ## Features ✨

 ### 1. Shortcuts 🚀